ACHE Student ADA Accommodations Requests

 Grievances

 Obtaining reasonable accommodation is an interactive process that requires active student participation.
 Students seeking accommodations are encouraged to communicate regularly with ACHE ADA Coordinators.
-All grievances concerning any aspect of the services or accommodations provided to a student with a disability will be referred to the ACHE ADA Accommodations Grievance Committee.
+All grievances concerning any aspect of the services or accommodations provided to a student with a disability should be referred to the Provost and the General Counsel.

 Accommodations on State Examinations